frareb/pi2p_docu/pi2p_docuWebsite/docs/docClim02.md

 ### 1.6.
 How to flash bootloader to the board?

 So now you've got a perfect board, but how can you program it?
 Well, first, if you choose an AtMega that has no bootloader on it, you must flash the bootloader to it.
 A bootloader is a small program that will allow us to program the board standalone, without using an external programmer.
 For this step, you'll need an Arduino, or an AtMega programmer; it is only needed once, to flash the bootloader.
-Start by flashing the ArduinoISP sketch onto your Arduino board (can be found on the IDE in File > Examples > ArduinoISP).
+Start by flashing the ArduinoISP sketch onto your Arduino board :

+1. download and install the Arduino IDE at https://www.arduino.cc/ (v1.8.13 or higher);
+2. connect an Arduino board to your computer (USB port);
+3. open the Arduino IDE, in Tools > Port, select the appropriate port; in Tools > Board, the corresponding Arduino board;
+4. open the ArduinoISP sketch in Files > Examples > ArduinoISP;
+5. flash the sketch in Sketch > Upload.

 Once you've flashed the ArduinoISP sketch, connect your Arduino ISP pins into the ISP pins of the PI2Puino; the ISP pins are a dual-row male header on the board, you should see it immediately; the pins are the same on the two boards, and look like this: